Chances are if you follow social media and use LinkedIn to connect with professionals in…

-If you are a B2B sales professional, there’s no better social media platform than LinkedIn to find your ideal clients.
-LinkedIn is a great place to research, connect with, and nurture your ideal community.
-Your LinkedIn profile will be one of the first features that your LinkedIn connections will check out.
-Here are some of the best places on your LinkedIn profile to tidy up before you start connecting, growing your network and your personal brand.
+If you are a B2B sales professional in the hospitality industry, there’s no better social media platform than LinkedIn to find your ideal clients.
+LinkedIn is a great place to research, connect with, and nurture your ideal community and find new collaborations.

 LinkedIn Profile Tips for Sales Professionals Growing Their Personal Brand